Xilinx/inference-server/main/_sources/zendnn.rst.txt

          $ ./proteus dockerize --no-vitis --ptzendnn=./local/path/to/PT_v1.11.0_ZenDNN_v3.3_C++_API.zip

-   You can add the :code:`--no-vitis` flag to build the docker without Vitis AI components if needed.
+   :code:`--no-vitis` flag is provided to build the Docker without Vitis components.

    This will build a docker image with all the dependencies required for the AMD Inference Server and setup TensorFlow/PyTorch+ZenDNN within the